eng-code-ml/paper-material/README.md

-# SANER 2020 - Learning Engineered Code from Software Quality Metrics (experimental material repository)
+# Learning Engineered Code from Software Quality Metrics (experimental material repository)

 We created this anonymous GitHub account to publish our experimental data for the reviewers.
 Later we intend to move this repository to our group's account.